PalMuc/triangulation/README.md

 To recreate the initial species dataset download all the files in this repository folder [Species_Files](https://github.com/KseniaJuravel/triangulation-juravel-2021/tree/main/Species_Files) ending with *.fasta.xz.

 All NEXUS files are in [Morphology_NEXUS.zip](https://github.com/KseniaJuravel/triangulation-juravel-2021/blob/main/Morphology/Morphology_NEXUS.zip.xz) for the Morphology data and [Run_2.zip.xz](https://github.com/KseniaJuravel/triangulation-juravel-2021/blob/main/NEXUS/Run_2.zip.xz) for the genome gene content second iteration (and in  [Run_1.zip.xz](https://github.com/KseniaJuravel/triangulation-juravel-2021/blob/main/NEXUS/Run_1.zip.xz) for the first iteration).

-Complete data can be found for the morphology analyses in [Morphology_files.zip](https://github.com/KseniaJuravel/triangulation-juravel-2021/blob/main/Morphology/Morphology_files.zip) and provided upon request for the genome gene content (file is too big for repository ~3 T folder uncompressed).

 ### Supplementary tables: ###